itsdouges/element-motion/packages/core/README.md

 npm install yubaba-core
 ```

+## Requirements

+Under the hood yubaba uses the [https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API](Web Animations API).
+Make sure you [have a polyfill](https://github.com/web-animations/web-animations-js) if targetting browsers that don't support it.

 ## Animation Orchestration

 Defined animations are calculated in blocks of arrays.
 For example, for the given animation definition: